Student Awards

 Established by Rensselaer Professor Bimal K. Malaviya and his siblings in honor of their parents, the award recognizes a graduating student who best exemplifies sustained excellence and selflessness in the service to others during their academic career.

-Frederick M. Nussbaum ’30 Memorial Award for Outstanding Volunteerism (2006)
+Frederick M. Nussbaum '30 Memorial Award for Outstanding Volunteerism

-This award is granted to an outstanding junior Rensselaer Polytechnic Institute (RPI) student in recognition of their volunteer activities at Rensselaer and their civic involvement in bettering the community in and around Rensselaer.
+The Frederick M. Nussbaum Class of 1930 Memorial Award for Outstanding Volunteerism is granted to an outstanding senior Rensselaer Polytechnic Institute (RPI) student in recognition of their volunteer activities at Rensselaer and civic involvement in bettering the community in and around Rensselaer performed during their junior year.